Affordable Assistance In Legal Cases Involving Eviction for Causing Damage, Eviction for Causing Safety Hazards, and other issues!

-Grant Winegarden Paralegal Professional Corporation offers legal representation services for Landlord and Tenant Board (the "LTB") cases involving Eviction for Causing Damage, Eviction for Unlawful Conduct, and much more as legal issues that fall within the purview of the Residential Tenancies Act, 2006, S.O.
+Grant Winegarden Paralegal Professional Corporation provides legal services for Landlord and Tenant Board matters involving Eviction for Causing Damage, Eviction for Causing Safety Hazards, and other issues as issues common to concerns governed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
-Confusingly, where a dispute exists between residential landlords and former tenants, certain matters must still proceed within the LTB while certain other matters must proceed in the Small Claims Court.
-Frequently, where multiple issues arise, some issues must proceed at the LTB and other issues in the Small Claims Court.
-Failure to bring issues to the proper forum can result in a dismissal of proceedings and possibly with a loss of right to redo or restart proceedings in the proper fashion and within the correct forum.
-Other matters, such as commercial tenancy cases are outside the jurisdiction of the LTB and may be litigated in the Small Claims Court depending on the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.
+With this said, sometimes when a dispute arises between a residential landlord and tenants, certain issues must proceed at the Landlord Tenant Board and other issues must proceed at the Small Claims Court.
+Failure to bring specific issues into the proper forum may cause dismissal of proceedings.
+It is also possible that upon dismissal, the right to redo or restart proceedings in the proper forum is lost.
+Accordingly, choosing the proper forum is imperative.
+With other cases, such as commercial tenancy disputes, the issues are beyond the jurisdiction of the Landlord Tenant Board and must be pursued in the Small Claims Court (or higher court) depending on circumstances and the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.

 The duty and responsibility for the maintenance of residential complex is statutorily mandated upon the landlord; and accordingly, the duty to treat a bed bug...Learn More